jeremyfprice/educ2201-course_tools_and_practices/email.md

 5. **Beware of concerns about entitlement.** Rightly or wrongly, college students often get a bad rap.
 Take responsibility when writing with a problem, and let me know what you could have done differently.
 6. **Add a touch of humanity.** Let me know something you enjoyed or learned in class.
 It's always nice to let your professors know that you are listening to them.

-Doing your part and writing in a clear and professional manner in your emails to your professors will go a long way.
+Doing your part and writing in this way to your professors will go a long way to helping your professors see how professional you are.